wulfiss/Projects/README.md

 # Projects for work
-In this one is to calculate and generate an file in a automatic way basically lying about the values and result.
+this one is for calculate and generate an file in a automatic way, lying about the values and result.
 IT IS NOT ETHICAL